Point Grey, Vancouver

 1929-30 Annual Report A new type 707 receiver with screen grid valve together with a new short wave receiver and " B " eliminator was installed.

 (There were three batteries required to operate early vacuum tube radios--'A' battery supplied the filament voltage to make the tubes glow (2-3 volts), the 'B' battery supplied a high voltage to make the tubes function (45-90 volts) and a 'C' battery to supply the tube's grid bias (-1 to -2 volts).
 The B batteries were much move expensive than either of the other two and required frequent replacement.
 The solution was a magic box which converted household voltage to 'eliminate' the B battery.
-At a location where the receiver was on constantly, the cost savings were substantial.)
+The cost savings could be substantial if the radio was used daily.

 B.C.
 Divisional Superintendent, Haughton, also describes the new Williams Road station's facilities.
 "The Lulu Island site comprises some 15 acres where a transmitter building and four antenna masts are erected.
 Three antennas are 145 feet high, while the fourth is 110 feet.
 All equipment is Canadian Marconi.
 The short wave transmitter is rated at 2,000 watts, replacing the current 250 watt unit.
 Long wave transmitters are rated at 1,600 Watts.
 There are five frequencies on the long wave transmitters and two on the shortwave.
 Operation of these transmitters can be either from the Point Grey operations building, or the position in the Merchant's Exchange building in downtown Vancouver.
 Practically all ships over 5,000 tons now carry shortwave transmitting capabilities."